Revolving Loan Fund

 - Working Capital…………………………………5 years

-The interest rate on RLF loans will be indexed to the prime rate as published in the Wall Street Journal and will generally be at a fixed-rate within the range of five (5) to eight (8) percent.
-In no event shall the interest rate be less than the lower of four (4) percent or 75 percent of the prime interest rate listed in the Wall Street Journal.
+Additionally, from May 7, 2020 to May 6, 2021, EDA is also allowing Gateway to waive the minimum interest rate for regular RLF loans (per 13 CFR 307.15(b)(1)) which states: In no event shall the interest rate be less than the lower of four (4) percent or 75 percent of the prime interest rate listed in the Wall Street Journal.
 However, should the prime interest rate exceed fourteen (14) percent, the minimum RLF interest rate is not required to be raised above ten (10) percent if doing so compromises the ability of the RLF recipient to implement its financing strategy.
 Interest rates shall be fixed and charged only on the unpaid balance of the principal for the actual time the money is outstanding on the loan.
-Interest will be compounded monthly.

-When an applicant participates with a private lending institution the lending institution will generally hold the first lien with the GADD taking a second or junior position.
+When an applicant participates with a private lending institution the lending institution will generally hold the first lien with the GADD taking a secondary position.
 GADD employs standard collateral requirements; sufficient and appropriate collateral is required for all loans.
 Corporate guarantees or personal guarantees will be required of any entity having ownership interest in the business.

 Creation of Jobs & Loan Process

 Creation of Jobs